 Needless to say, while at home, he not only learned about the joys of sex, but, when well-known artists and celebrities visited the bordello, they acknowledged the boy's natural ability to draw and paint portraits and they'd teach him techniques and history.

 "Of course, the girls would pose for me.
-Who doesn't like a for portrait?
+Who doesn't like a free portrait?
 Ha!
 Before long, the whole house was filled with my sketches and paintings."

 But, that was not to be.
 As he grew older and stronger, Togo became the bordello's security guard wherein he often employed a baseball bat or a gun against unruly clients or, even worse, protection gangs.
 By the age of 20, he had already ventured into a life of crime.